-Round Trip Mileage: 0.5 mile
+Round Trip Mileage: 1.2 Miles

-Elevation Gain: 150 feet
+Elevation Gain: 330’

-Getting to the Trailhead: A few miles north of Hilo on Hwy.
+Trailhead 1: A few miles north of Hilo on Hwy.
 19, find the "Scenic Drive" portion of the Old Mamalahoa Highway.
 This four-mile long scenic drive connects with modern Hwy.
 19 to the south between the 7 and 8 mile markers, and again on the north near the 11 mile marker.
 Carefully drive the narrow Scenic Drive for either 2.5 miles from the southern end or 1.5 miles from the northern end and look for the Hawai'i Tropical Botanical Gardens.
 Don't park in the Botanical Gardens lot unless you paid to visit there.
 Instead, drive just slightly north of the Botanical Gardens parking lot and find a small dirt pulloff on the makai (ocean) side of the road suitable for 2 or 3 cars.
 Look for a brown sign with yellow lettering indicating the "Onomea Trail" placed by the State Na Ale Hele trail system.
 Park here, and ensure you are completely off the road.